strimzi/strimzi.github.io/_posts/2023-08-29-kafka-node-pools-kraft.md

 We already talked about it already in the [introduction](https://strimzi.io/blog/2023/08/14/kafka-node-pools-introduction/) blog post.
 The `roles` field contains a list of roles that the nodes from the node pool should take.
 In ZooKeeper-based clusters, the only available role is the `broker` role.
-In KRaft clusters, you can choose between `controller` and/or `broker`.
+In KRaft-based clusters, you can configure `controller` and/or `broker` roles.
 And Strimzi will configure the Kafka nodes belonging to the given pool accordingly.
 There always has to be at least one node pool that has the `controller` role and at least one node pool with the `broker` role.
 It can be the same node pool for both roles or it can be in a different node pool.